 What OpenAI-compatible means in Open WebUI OpenAI-compatible in Open WebUI means the provider uses the same request/response format as the official OpenAI API.
 This includes a /v1/chat/completions endpoint, Bearer token authentication, and a /v1/models endpoint for listing available models.
 RutaAPI uses this format, which allows Open WebUI to connect without needing a custom integration.

-What model IDs mean Model IDs are identifiers that tell Open WebUI which AI models are available in your account.
+How model IDs work Model IDs tell Open WebUI which AI models are available in your account.
 If Open WebUI auto-detects models from /v1/models, you may not need to add them manually.
 If auto-detection does not work, copy model IDs from the /v1/models response and add them to the Model IDs field in Open WebUI.
 Do not guess model IDs — identifiers differ between providers.

 Open WebUI version caveat Open WebUI UI labels, provider settings and connection options can change by version.
 Official Open WebUI documentation describes adding OpenAI-compatible provider connections through Admin Settings → Connections → OpenAI, but users should verify the current UI and behavior in their installed version before following any specific steps.